7 Reasons Why Your Cat Buries Their Head (The Surprising Details)

 5. Stroke

 Strokes can sometimes cause a cat to behave strangely.
 Strokes often cause your cat to stumble, appear disoriented, and tilt their head.
-The disorientation paired with vision difficulties can cause your cat to bury their head when laying down.
+The disorientation paired with vision difficulties can cause your cat to bury their head when lying down.
 Often, your cat will do this accidentally.
 Their brain issue will cause confusion, which leads to behaviors that don’t really make sense.

 Of course, this problem would always come with more symptoms besides just head burying.
 Your cat would appear confused and disoriented in other ways, too.